jld23/sas_kernel_ext/jl-sas-to-nb/README.md

-# jl-create-sas-file
+# jl-sas-to-nb

 ![Github Actions Status](https://github.com/jld23/sas_kernel_ext/workflows/Build/badge.svg)

-A small extension to add create SAS file to tool bar
+A Jupyter Lab extension to convert a sas file to a notebook using the SAS_kernel

-## TODO
-1. Add SAS icon next to menu item
+This extension is composed of a Python package named `jl_sas_to_nb` for the server extension and a NPM package named `jl-sas-to-nb` for the frontend extension.

 ## Requirements